SahilC/FourSeasons/README.md

 -loleaut32
 -lole32

-Compile and run - Now you're good to go!
+Compile and run - And you're good to go!